An Anarchist Explains How Hackers Could Cause Global Chaos

 Brown faced up to 100 years in prison.
 His mother was charged with hiding his laptops.

-That's when Brown admits he went a bit off the rails.
+Brown admits he went a bit off the rails.
 He posted a video on YouTube attacking an FBI agent.

 "I was a former heroin addict," Brown says.
 "I was getting off Suboxone at the time, which is a synthetic opiate.
 And I was sort of suddenly feeling emotions again that have been kind of bottled, kept down a few months.
 I was very upset about my mother being threatened with indictment."